Blue * 3 + Red * 4 + Yellow * 0 is the sum .......

 Q : How many soccer players are there on the pitch ?

 A: 11 and let's break that down ....
-Here is a picture of a typical team but there is also a referee and team mascot that are on the pitch but don't count as team members.
+Here is a picture of a typical team but there is also a referee and team mascot that are on the pitch but we don't count as team members.

 Adding up the people on the pitch goes as :